prio-data/endogenr/README.md

 <!-- badges: end -->

-The goal of endogenr is to make it easy to simulate dynamic systems from regression models, mathematical equations, and exogenous inputs (either based on a stochastic distribution, or given by some data).
-We assume a panel-data structure, with two variables denoting the time and the space dimensions.
+The goal of `endogenr` is to make it easy to simulate dynamic systems from regression models, mathematical equations, and exogenous inputs (either based on a stochastic distribution, or given by some data).
+It assumes a panel-data structure with two columns identifying the time and the unit dimensions.

-The simulator works by identifying the dependency graph of the models added to the system, and deriving the order of calculation based on this graph.
+The simulator identifies the dependency graph of the models added to the system and derives the order of calculation from that graph.
+Parallel execution is opt-in via the `future` package.

-It works with parallel simulation using the future::multisession approach.

 ## Installation

-You can install the development version of endogenr from [GitHub](https://github.com/) with:
+You can install the development version of `endogenr` from [GitHub](https://github.com/) with:

 ``` r